Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 ## <a name="gans-evolution-II"></a> GANs: the evolution (part II)

+Here I'm going to describe in chronological order the most relevant GAN articles that have been published lately.

 ### <a name="impWGANs"></a> Improved WGANs (WGAN-GP)
 **TL;DR:** take Wasserstein GANs and remove weight clipping - which is the cause of some undesirable behaviours - for gradient penalty.
 This results in faster convergence, higher quality samples and a more stable training.

 [[Article]][impWGAN_paper] [[Code]][impWGAN_code]

 WGANs sometimes generate poor quality samples or fail to converge in some settings.
 This is mainly caused by the weight clipping performed in WGANs as a measure to satisfy the Lipschitz constraint.
 If you don't know about this constraint, just keep in mind that it's a requirement for WGANs to work properly.
 Why is weight clipping a problem?
 Because it biases the WGAN to use much simpler functions.
-This means that the WGAN might not be able to model a complex data with simple approximations (see image below).
+This means that the WGAN might not be able to model complex data with simple approximations (see image below).
 Additionally, weight clipping makes vanishing or exploding gradients prone to happen.

 ![WGAN-GP 8 Gaussians toy example]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/WGAN-GP_8_Gaussians.jpg){:height="auto" width="380px" .center-image}
 Here you can see how a WGAN fails to model 8 Gaussians because it uses simple functions.
 On the other hand, a WGAN-GP correctly models them using more complex functions.
 {: .img-caption}

 So how do we get rid of weight clipping?
 The authors of the WGAN-GP (where GP stands for gradient penalty) propose enforcing the Lipschitz constraint using another method which they call gradient penalty.
 Basically, GP consists of restricting some gradients to have a norm of 1.
-This is what they call gradient penalty, as it penalizes gradients which norms deviate from 1.
+This is why it's call gradient penalty, as it penalizes gradients which norms deviate from 1.

 As a result, WGANs trained using GP rather than weight clipping have faster convergence.
 Additionally, the training is much more stable to an extent where hyperparameter tuning is no longer required and the architecture used is not as critical.
 These WGAN-GP also generate high-quality samples, but it is difficult to tell by how much.
 On proven and tested architectures, the quality of these samples are very similar to the baseline WGAN:

 ![WGAN-GP baseline comparison]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/WGAN-GP_comparison_DCGAN.jpg){:height="auto" width="500px" .center-image}
 {: .img-caption}

-Where WGAN-GP is clearly superior is on generating high-quality samples on architectures where other GANs clearly fail.
-For example, to the authors' knowledge, it has been the first time where a GAN setting has worked on Residual Networks:
+Where WGAN-GP is clearly superior is on generating high-quality samples on architectures where other GANs are prone to fail.
+For example, to the authors' knowledge, it has been the first time where a GAN setting has worked on residual networks:

 ![WGAN-GP other architectures comparison]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/WGAN-GP_comparison_other.jpg){:height="auto" width="500px" .center-image}
 {: .img-caption}

 There are a lot of other interesting details that I had not mentioned, as it'd go far beyond the scope of this post.
-For those that want to know more (e.g. why the gradient penalty is applied just to "some" gradients or how to a apply this improved WGAN to text), I recommend taking a look at the [article][impWGAN_paper].
+For those that want to know more (e.g. why the gradient penalty is applied just to "some" gradients or how to a apply this model to text), I recommend taking a look at the [article][impWGAN_paper].

 #### You might want to use WGANs-GP if
 you want an improved version of the WGAN which